Interoperable-data/automate-va/TTL/examples/README.md

   - (for one specific certificate) through the path `?decl dcterms:references/dct:hasPart ?cert`, combined with `?cert vpa:valid/time:hasBeginning ?begin`, and using the same as above duration.
 - Given the non-disclosed nature of some properties, the `vpa:checked` property must link to triples stored in a private graph or container.

-### VA Applications
+## VA Applications

-The data model confirms what is registered in ERATV: a vehicleType must be supported by a `era:VVTAuthorisation`, which is a subClassOf `vpa:Permission`.
+The data model confirms what is registered in ERATV: a vehicleType must be supported by  `era:VehicleAuthorisation` (for C2T or placing in service authorisations) and `era:VehicleTypeAuthorisation`, both of which are a subClassOf `vpa:Permission`.

-#### Fourth Railway Package: link with authorising entities' authorisations
+### From Fourth Railway Package (2016/979, 2018/545): link with authorising entities' authorisations

 Each type which was authorised under the 4th Railway Package ((EU) 2016/797, detailed in (EU)2018/545), must be linked to the authorisation case for which it was the scope: